iTwin/appui/docs/changehistory/NextVersion.md

 - Main barrel file, i.e. `@itwin/appui-react`
 - `package.json` subpath, i.e. `@itwin/appui-react/package.json`
 - All SCSS files, i.e. `@itwin/core-react/lib/core-react/_typography.scss`.
-Since SCSS files are exported using the `sass` custom condition, consumers should ensure that [Node.js package importer](https://sass-lang.com/documentation/js-api/classes/nodepackageimporter/) is enabled.
 SCSS exports are available to facilitate the AppUI 5.0 adoption and will be removed in the next major version.

 To fix the import issue, consumers should update their import paths to use the supported export paths.
 For example: